-The essence of this tea is: ‘Breathing is life’.
+The subtle message of this tea is: "Breath is life."

 eucalyptus*, liquorice*, ginger*, basil*, cardamom*, cinnamon*, mullein*, alfalfa*, fennel*, thyme*, elecampane*, vanilla extract*, cloves*, black pepper*, vanilla beans*